 Quad Lock Case Necessary - The Quad Lock system requires the use of their proprietary protective cases made specific to all the major smartphones on the market today.
 Not a big deal as most of us seem to prefer having protective cases for our phones anyway, so does this really even qualify as a "Con?"

 Using their Adaptor - In order to use the Quad Lock, we ultimately need to buy their Universal Adaptor or one of their connecting mounts in order to use.
 Perhaps it's silly to even mention this, as it's like saying "in order to use their product, one must buy said product."
 Duh, really?
-Again, barely a Con, and only about a $30 piece anyway.
+Again, barely a Con, but thought I'd mention.

 Best Motorcycle Phone Mount Contender #2